(This post may contain affiliate links. Please read our disclosure policy for more information.)

 It’s not the healthiest, but it’s definitely one of the easiest camping breakfast ideas.
 We love this one for the last day of our trip.
 Everyone is focused on breaking camp, so we’re not looking for more to add to the list of things to get done.

 Choose drinkable yogurts, smoothies, yogurt tubes, or pouches, and you won’t even need to get out the utensils.
-Switch the donuts up with easy-to-pack Pop-Tarts, muffins, or Danishes from the bakery.
+Switch the donuts up with easy-to-pack Pop-Tarts (a favorite when camping with our teens), muffins, or Danishes from the bakery.

 2. Hard Cooked Eggs and Energy Bites